Project knowledge for AI tools · Free

 Query from anywhere

-Search from the CLI, the TUI, or any MCP-connected AI tool.
+Search from the CLI, the TUI, or any AI tool.
 Every result cites the original source.

 lore search "what did the team decide about auth?"